 Bonded

-There are some states like California that require process servers to have surety bonds deposited.
-Surety bonds protect the client in case the process server doesn’t abide by law when delivering court papers.
-If this happens, clients can file a claim on the surety bond that the process server will have to pay out.
+Some states, like California, require process servers to have surety bonds deposited.
+Surety bonds protect the client in case the process server doesn’t abide by the law when delivering court papers.

 Check Background/References

 Don’t hesitate to check a process server’s references and background before hiring.
-You can check their online reviews on Google, Yelp and Facebook along with other online review sites.
+You can check their online reviews on Google, Yelp, and Facebook, along with other online review sites.
 You can see if there are any complaints against them or their parent company by looking up their rating with the Better Business Bureau.

 If you are interviewing process servers, don’t be afraid to ask them about their experiences.
 Ask them how often they have to defend a service at a quash hearing.
 If they are familiar with serving your specific documents and what the service requirements for those documents are.
-You can also inquire about their other areas of expertise.
-The top candidates will most likely already have testimonials from previous clients that will give you some insight to their level of customer service.

 Fees

 You will lower your fees significantly if you supply up-to-date information on the person being served.
 When you reduce the number of addresses the server ultimately has to attempt, you’ll reduce your costs.
-You should expect to pay more if the party served is likely to be uncooperative or lives miles away from your immediate vicinity.

 Next Steps